 Summer, with its abundance of fresh produce, is prime time for farmers’ markets and the perfect opportunity to jumpstart clean eating habits.
 First off, get to know your farmers and purveyors, as they are your best resource for learning the sourcing or growing practices of a particular vendor.
 You'd be hard pressed to find a passionate pig farmer, lamb shepherd, or fisherman who isn't excited to discuss their craft.
 Many farmers' market list vendor information online—New York’s Union Square market even has a downloadable app that updates vendor lists daily.

 So, next time you visit the farmers' market, keep your eyes peeled for clean foods such as organically-grown produce, pasture-raised beef, and sustainable seafood.
-To get you started, we’ve offered 10 farmers' market finds that every clean eater should have on their plate.
+Below, find 10 ways to make the farmers' market into a clean eater's mecca.

 To guarantee quality, let the seasons dictate the fruits and vegetables you buy.
 Buying local also reduces the distance that produce travels from farm to market, so the carbon footprint, or environmental impact, is much less.
 To ensure minimal exposure to pesticides, herbicides, and other chemicals, look for farms that carry the USDA Organic seal.
 Keep in mind that some small farms are not certified due to its high cost,but they still implement organic practices.
 Lastly shop for fruits and vegetables on the Environmental Working Group’s Dirty Dozen list—in particular, tomatoes, berries, and peaches rank high for pesticide potential, so buy these organic when possible.